A Note: The Professional is Personal/The Personal is Professional

 - Body-Based Practices: I have studied and taught with teachers in various eastern and contemporary yogic traditions and hatha yoga styles including Iyengar, Kripalu, Restorative and Embodied Yoga.
 Additional energetic and sensory-based movement practices have included QiGong and Nia Technique.

-- Writing Practices: Participated and trained with a variety of expressive writing teachers such as Goldberg’s free-writing, Proprioceptive Writing, Progroff’s Intensive Journal, Pennebaker’s Writing to Heal, Cameron’s Morning Pages, Adams’ Journal Therapy.
+- Writing Practices: Studied and trained with a variety of expressive writing teachers such as Natalie Goldberg’s free writing from Writing Down the Bones, Metcalf & Simon’s Proprioceptive Writing method in Writing the Mind Alive, Ira Progroff’s Intensive Journal Program for Self-development, James Pennebaker’s Writing to Heal, Julia Cameron’s morning pages in The Artist’s Way, Kathleen Adams’ Journal Therapy approach.

 - Cross-Cultural Travel and Photography: A bi-cultural heritage meant jet planes since infancy, frequent border crossings, and a well-developed travel mindset for life between trips.
 Travel and photography also offered grand opportunities to pay attention on purpose, in the present moment, with heart-full acceptance.
 Most importantly, living en route taught me to be at home in this amazing world.